Eyescale/Consensus/README.txt

 	2.2.
 Consensus entities
-	Consensus entities extend the notion of Consensus items to allow multi-dimensional connections and triple-based aggregation, by incorporating the full topological information related to each entity in the entity definition itself.
+	Consensus entities extend the notion of Consensus items to allow multi-dimensional connections and, originally, triple-based aggregation, by incorporating the full topological information related to each entity in the entity definition itself.

+	One of the driving objectives of the on-going Consensus development efforts is to harmonize Consensus internal and external representations - so that, ultimately, the language can implement itself.

-	The Consensus data model aims at being simple and universal, and relies on the Consensus entity as fundamental building block (record type) of the Consensus database (CNDB).
-One if not the most important lesson learnt from the Consensus Pilot development is that not 'triples', but 'pairs', must constitute the basis for our data model.
-This will allow us, in the next version, to get rid of brackets and arrows, and provide the user with a syntax even closer to natural language to describe, navigate and manage his data.
+	One if not the most important lesson learnt from the Consensus Pilot development is that not 'triples', but 'couples', must constitute the basis for our data model.

+	The source code under ./Release/Version-1.0 demonstrates a first industrial-quality release of the Consensus programming language, where the notion of instance covers both the notions of entity (name) and relationship (couple).

+	The language itself has been named B%, say B-mod, for Behavioral Modeling.